quickhorn/SirSearchaLot/ReadMe.md

 The persistence layer can be configured to use either a LocalDb (the default) or an Azure database.
 To switch to the Azure database, uncomment the indicated line in the SirSearchALot.Persistence.SearchALotEF.cs class.

-Unit tests.
-Some minor unit tests for checking the adding of people has been added.
-You can find these tests in the SearchALot.Tests project.

 ## New Technologies